everythingpossible - Fotolia

 The H-1B program was a frequent target of President Donald Trump during the presidential campaign.
 Trump assailed the program's lack of enforcement for allowing U.S. companies to exploit loopholes to hire foreign workers at below-market salaries instead of paying American workers higher average wages for the same positions.

-Trump on April 18 signed an executive order to study reforms to the program by tightening enforcement and changing the existing visa lottery system from a random first-come, first-served process to a lottery only for the most skilled and highest-paid workers.
+Trump on April 18 signed an executive order to study reforms to the program by tightening enforcement and changing the existing visa lottery system from a random -come, -served process to a lottery only for the most skilled and highest-paid workers.

 Cerner heavy user of H-1B visas